codac-team/codac/doc/source/installation.rst

 Graphics
 ^^^^^^^^

 Graphical tools are provided in this library.
 These require the installation of the `Vibes viewer <http://enstabretagnerobotics.github.io/VIBES/>`_.
-See the instalaltion requirements.
+See the installation requirements.

 Multi-threading
 ^^^^^^^^^^^^^^^

 The Tube class provides multi-threaded features implemented with the `OpenMP library <http://www.openmp.org/>`_.

 **Note:** several functions running with OpenMP have not be fully tested yet.

 Development